HOME SEARCH ALL TOPICS

 When it was raining, the mid-day break was in the Hall, with music for ballroom dancing.
 I hardly remember this, as dancing with another female did not appeal to me, but I do remember being taught ballroom dancing as part of the curriculum.
 We had to take it in turns to do the leading as the man.

 While I was at Copthall (1953-1960) there certainly was ballroom dancing in the Hall when we couldn't go out at dinner break-time.
 We could play our own records - until Bill Haley and Rock Around the Clock came out.
-This was considered unsuitable for young ladies, and jiving was banned.
+That was considered unsuitable for young ladies, and jiving was banned.

 Trixie Wardle